 4. Membership of DSM working group on environmental effects

-CEDA, EADA and WEDA shall propose approximately 4 members each of the WODA Working Group.
-Members shall agree to provide independent evidence-led input, bearing in mind that the aims of the Group does not include advocacy of DSM.
+CEDA, EADA and WEDA shall propose approximately 4 members each to the WODA Working Group.
+Members shall agree to provide independent evidence-led input, bearing in mind that the aims of the Group do not include advocacy of DSM.

-The Working Group can include members with another formal national role on DSM, however the focus of this group is confined to providing technical input on environmental effects from the dredging community.
+The working group can include members with another formal national role on DSM, however the focus of this group is confined to providing technical input on the management of environmental effects from the dredging community.